saaimulation/Project-Aero/README.md

 ## 🚦 Engineering Workflow Grand Prix

 ### 🏁 [Practice Lap — CAD in NX](./practice-lap-CAD) 🔄 In Progress
-`[███-------] 30%`
+`[█████-----] 50%`
 Creating the baseline front wing geometry in Siemens NX.
-The design takes inspiration from the RB19 and McLaren concepts, while considering upcoming 2026 regulations.
+The design takes inspiration from the RB19, while considering upcoming 2026 regulations.

 ### 🚦 [Qualifying Lap — CFD in SimScale](./qualifying-lap-CFD) ⏳ Planned
 `[----------] 0%`